Youngprinnce/product-store-management/README.md

 ## Note

-- Password should contain atleats one uppercase and one digit
+- Password should not be less than 8 digits and contain atleats one uppercase and one digit

 ## Tests
 To run unit test, run the following codes in the server directory

  - `npm test`   General routes
  - `npm test test/db/connect.spec.js`  Database configurations
- - `npm test test/models/UserModel.test.js` User Model test
+ - `npm test test/controllers/Controller.spec.js` Product and User Controller

 ## Authors